 First Industrial Revolution (1760 to 1840)

-During the period in history known as the Industrial Revolution (or the First Industrial Revolution), which lasted from about 1760 to 1840, a bunch of groundbreaking automation solutions and devices emerged.
-Fully automated spinning mill driven by water power (invented in 1771), automated loom (1745) and punch-card system to program looms (1800), automatic flour mill (1785) are some of the most notable examples of earliest industrial automation solutions.
+During the period in history known as the Industrial Revolution (or the First Industrial Revolution), which lasted from about 1760 to 1840, a bunch of groundbreaking industrial automation systems and devices emerged.
+Fully automated spinning mill driven by water power (invented in 1771), automated loom (1745) and punch-card system to program looms (1800), automatic flour mill (1785) are some of the most notable examples of earliest automation in industrial environments.

 Industrial automation received a powerful impetus to the development with the invention and rapid adoption of factory electrification early in the twentieth century.
 Electrification gave birth to a new generation of automation solutions.
 Such as control and monitoring systems of various kinds, as well as new means of communication (long-distance telephony) and signal processing.